Aunsiels/CSK/README.md

 A submodule is represented by the SubmoduleInterface class, which needs to be extended.
 To do so, one is required to implement the process method and to define the \_module\_reference attribute and the \_name attribute.
 An example can be found in BeNormalizationSubmodule.

 An useful class to extend is OpenIEFactGeneratorSubmodule, which allows to generate the facts.
 An example to do so can be found in QuestionFileSubmodule.

+When a submodule is created, it needs to be added to a factory implementing SubmoduleFactoryInterface.
+For instance, DefaultSubmoduleFactory.

 ## References